So, what can it do for me?

 The ports should not be used for anything else than the Neets configuration system.

-Using graphical interface
+Using a graphical interface

-When adding a graphical interface to the control system, each graphical interface which connects to a control system will create a TCP connection on port 80 (HTTP).
+When adding a graphical interface to the control system, each graphical interface, which connects to a control system, will create a TCP connection on port 80 (HTTP).
 To make sure that this connection is always open, keep-alive data is transmitted back and forth every fifth sec.